| || member for 2 years, 7 months, 16 days|

 |Bio and Links|

-I have been chasing a few little lost lambies and some big black sheep, from the 1600's in Scotland.
+I have been chasing a few little lost lambies, and some big black sheep, from different Alexander families who lived in Scotland in the 1600's.

 Since I have been speedreading through online books very quickly, it is entirely possible that some of my info is not correct yet.
 Not enough time to do a really good spell/grammar check either.
 Maybe someday I will put together a bibliography of all of the ebook links.

-If you are of the opinion that I have linked too many people together, or added a photo or flower which you would like to see removed... just email me and let me know.
+If you are of the opinion that I have linked too many members of a family together, or added a photo or flower which you would like to see removed... just email me and let me know.

 Many books and articles have been written about the various Alexander families in America, over the years.
 Naturally, all of the authors are to be commended for their diligent research work.
 Credit is also due to those who have faithfully passed along traditional family stories.